chrisjg3/main/Trading_Bot/README.md

 # Hello!
 Welcome to my algorithmic trader!

+### NOTE: See Paper Trader README.
+This code is missing OOP to be more effective, and I am currently working on that.

 This is the branch that will contain the bots I build for paper trading.
 The bot is close, but not currently functional.